Previous Page

 An out-of-state abuse and neglect history check is a search of other US states’ records of investigations and cases of abuse and neglect.

-Information about getting out-of-state abuse and neglect background information is available in the Child Care Subsidy Criminal Background Check Contact List provided by the US Department of Health and Human Services.
+Information on obtaining these results is available on the Interstate Child Care Background Check Contact List provided by the US Department of Health and Human Services.

 Prevention and Early Intervention (PEI)

-PEI is a DFPS program that focuses on stopping bad outcomes before they happen.
-This program helps families and communities prevent:
+PEI is a program within HHSC that focuses on preventing bad outcomes before they occur.
+This program helps families and communities in preventing:

 • Child abuse and neglect.